smasongarrison/D3mirt/README.md

 devtools::install_github("ForsbergPyschometrics/D3mirt")
 ```

-In what follows, the `D3mirt` procedure will be described very briefly
+In what follows, the `D3mirt` procedure, including the main functions
+and some of the more essential arguments, will be described very briefly
 using the built-in data set “anes0809offwaves”.
 The data set
 ($N = 1046, M_{age} = 51.33, SD = 14.56, 57\%$ Female) is a subset from
 the American National Election Survey (ANES) from the 2008-2009 Panel